Spinal Injury Lawyers

 Complete tetraplegia is the most serious form of paralysis, and is a result of trauma to the spinal cord in the neck area, known as the cervical region.
 Tetraplegia results in complete loss of function not only in the legs but the entire body including the arms.
 The closer the injury to the cervical region, the more severe the paralysis will be.

-How do I claim for spinal injury?
+How do I claim compensation for a spinal injury?

 The first step of your spinal injury claim is to establish who was liable for the accident, negligence or attack which caused your injury.
 The next step is to establish a connection between the incident itself and the injuries sustained.
 In circumstances such as car accidents, there must be proof that the driver’s negligence directly contributed to the serious injury and that you didn’t already suffer from a form of paralysis prior to the accident.
 In certain cases, the victim may have also been responsible for their injuries to some degree, for example not fastening a seatbelt while the car was moving.
 In this circumstance, the ‘contributory negligence’ would be calculated by percentage and subtracted from the total compensation awarded.